 Research your first backpacking trip and plan your route

 Maybe you heard about a hike or an area via Instagram, driving through a national park, or simply by old fashioned word of mouth.
 However your curiosity was piqued, take a look for blog posts or pick up a guide book written exclusively for the area you’re interested in from MEC or REI.
 National/state/provincial park websites are also great resources for learning more about a hike and frequently include pertinent information about closures, dangers, and trail conditions.
 By taking the time to do a bit of research you’ll be able to answer important questions before setting out like: Is the trail well marked?
 How difficult is it?
 Are there any nuances I need to be aware of?
 How long can I expect it to take?
 What are the unique transportation considerations (is it a loop hike or a through hike)?
 What are the water sources like?

 Instead, your first trip is all about getting comfortable with the preparation and execution components, the addition of a 35lb backpack and making sure everything works the way you want it to.
 Start small and if possible, select a hike that offers designated backcountry camping areas with a few basics like tent pads, outhouses, or bear boxes.
-These small “amenities” can really help make things easier on your first adventure, saving you the trouble of campsite selection, cat-hole digging (more on this later), and hanging your food.
+These small “amenities” can really help make things easier on your first adventure, saving you the trouble of campsite selection, cat-hole digging (more on this later), and hanging/storing your food.
 Furthermore, it’s important to select a hike that follows a well-marked trail unless you have some experience wielding a compass alongside a topographic map.

 How many nights for your first overnight hike?